Frequently Asked Questions

 Learn more about the ARCHES trial primary endpoint results

-Median overall survival was not reached for patients receiving XTANDI + LHRH therapy* (95% CI, NR-NR) or those receiving placebo + LHRH therapy* (95% CI, 49.7-NR).1
+Median overall survival was not reached for patients receiving XTANDI + GnRH therapy* (95% CI, NR-NR) or those receiving placebo + GnRH therapy* (95% CI, 49.7-NR).1

-The prespecified final analysis of overall survival occurred 40 months after the radiographic progression-free survival analysis.6
+The prespecified final analysis of overall survival occurred 32 months after the radiographic progression-free survival analysis.2,9

-CI, confidence interval; HR, hazard ratio; LHRH, luteinizing hormone-releasing hormone; NR, not reached.
+CI, confidence interval; GnRH, gonadotropin-releasing hormone; HR, hazard ratio; NR, not reached.

 *Or after bilateral orchiectomy.1